whyooooo/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

 When acted out, the dialogue felt more natural and conversational than simple exchanges between questions and answers.
 The pauses, confirmations, and follow-up questions made it more engaging and showed how helpful our design is during cooking.

+\*\***Feedback**\*\*

+"Having a "teacher" I can consult at any time while cooking is a great solution for my pain points.
+I usually need to watch the tutorial or recipe several times before cooking, but there are still details I forget or need to confirm during the cooking process.
+However, during these times, I'm often busy controlling the heat, and my hands are always greasy and dirty, making them unsuitable for using a phone.
+Having a voice assistant that allows me to free my hands is great."
+——Dean Xu

+"You guys did a good job!
+The dialogue is just the same as how I expected which I will have with the intelligent machine.
+The scenario is good enough to use the AI coach chef.
+I really like it!
+And the acting is nice as well!"
+——Richard Li

 ### Wizarding with the Pi (optional)
 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*